spatial-model-editor/spatial-model-editor/README.md

 GUI spatial model editor prototype.

-  - Download the latest Linux 64-bit executable here: [spatial-model-editor](https://github.com/lkeegan/spatial-model-editor/releases/latest/download/spatial-model-editor)
+  - Download the latest executable here: [linux (64-bit)](https://github.com/lkeegan/spatial-model-editor/releases/latest/download/spatial-model-editor), [mac](https://github.com/lkeegan/spatial-model-editor/releases/latest/download/spatial-model-editor.dmg)

 The initial goal is a partial re-implementation of the spatial model editing part of https://github.com/fbergmann/edit-spatial using C++/Qt5, with all dependencies statically linked so that it can be supplied as a stand-alone compiled executable for linux, windows and osx.